aishwarya1567-ctrl/nexus-forge-app/README.md

-# Nexus Forge App
+# Nexus Forge - Staff AI Assistant

+## What it does
+A simple AI-powered staff assistant that answers queries using OpenAI API.

 ## Features
-- Authentication (Login page)
-- Staff Management System
-- CRUD Operations (Create, Read, Update, Delete)
+- User input → AI response
-- Backend API using Vercel
+- Real LLM API integration
+- Serverless backend

 ## Tech Stack
+- HTML, JS
-- HTML
+- Vercel Serverless Functions
-- JavaScript
+- OpenAI API
-- Node.js (Serverless API)

-## How to Run
+## How to run
-Open index.html in browser
+1. Add OPENAI_API_KEY in environment variables
+2. Deploy on Vercel
+3. Open and test